turkeryildirim/php-figma-api/README.md

 Fields that are defined for the relevant response but are absent from the response data will also be marked as null (e.g., user email).

+By default all GET responses are stored into array cache driver for 5 minutes.
+You can pass your own cache driver, just check out samples folder.

+Also almost every action are stored as a log with default Monolog driver and ErrorLogHandler.
+You can pass your own driver, just check out samples folder.

 ## How to use
 Just check out [samples](https://github.com/turkeryildirim/php-figma-api/tree/main/samples) and [tests](https://github.com/turkeryildirim/php-figma-api/tree/main/test)